containerum/containerum/README.md

 In case you have questions about Containerum, there are several ways you can reach out to our team: by filling out the form on our [support page](https://containerum.com/support/) or by email at support@containerum.io.

 ## Docs
-You can find the Documentation and Quick Start tutorial for Containerum in the [Docs section](https://docs.containerum.com/) on our website or in the [Docs repository](https://github.com/containerum/containerum-docs) here on GutHub.
+You can find the Documentation in the [Docs section](https://docs.containerum.com/) on our website or in the [Docs repository](https://github.com/containerum/containerum-docs) here on GutHub.
 Please, feel free to contribute to the Docs to help us make them more accurate and comprehensive.

 ## Online version
 Containerum platform is also available online at containerum.com/online.
 It is already installed and preconfigured for production.
 While the platform is still free, users are billed only for resources.